ical4j/ical4j-user-guide/docs/connector.md

 ## Minimum requirements

-iCal4j Connector requires a minimum of Java 5 due to the use of features introduced in this version.
-If you need to run on an earlier version of Java, consider using [Retroweaver](http://retroweaver.sourceforge.net).
+iCal4j Connector requires a minimum of Java 8 due to the use of features introduced in this version.

 ## Getting Started